Spell out product names. Don’t abbreviate them. And spell them correctly, with the right internal capital letters.

 Try not to create new brands

-When you capitalize features such as invoices, payroll, or payments, this can be distracting and daunting for users.
-This form of sub-branding also dilutes the strength of the products we want to capitalize.
+Capitalizing features such as invoices, mileage tracking, and cash flow monitoring can be distracting and confusing for users.
+This form of sub-branding also dilutes the strength of the licensed, branded products we want to capitalize.

 How we write product versions